soply/mp_paper_experiments/README.md

   - iterative hard thresholding
   - a preconditioned version of l1-regularization

+The code to the methods with which we compare our method can be found in https://github.com/soply/https://github.com/soply/sparse_encoder_testsuite.
 More details on the experiments is provided in the respective notebooks.